cta-observatory/protozfitsreader/README.md

 I just updated the setup.py a little to use setuptools instead of distutils, but this has no functional effect.

-What is different is that I "patched" the `rawzfitsreader.cpython-35m-x86_64-linux-gnu.so` like this
+What is different is that I "patched" the 3 of the so-files like this

-    patchelf --set-rpath '$ORIGIN' rawzfitsreader.cpython-35m-x86_64-linux-gnu.so
+    patchelf --set-rpath '$ORIGIN' some-file.so

+I patched these files:

+ * rawzfitsreader.cpython-35m-x86_64-linux-gnu.so
+ * libACTLCore.so
+ * libZFitsIO.so

 That's all.